 Actions, in turn, are discretized by considering them as abstract processes which control the autonomous agent(s) through a sequence of continuous inputs.
-These inputs, for a robotic agent, typically correspond to actuator speeds or torques, and their domain is either continuous or discrete with a high resolution (high enough that they allow the smooth acceleration / deceleration of the platform).
-In that case, an action can involve the closed loop control of an agent at a lower level of abstraction (e.g. a navigation action of a mobile robot to a given pose), or it can be a pre-determined sequence of realvalued control inputs (e.g. motion in a given direction at a constant speed).
-In contrast with states and observations, however, there are few systematic methods to abstract continuous input spaces into symbolic actions.
-Recently, Konidaris et al. (2012) have proposed a method of skill discovery, specifically for the case of robot navigation, that learns (a hierarchy of) abstract representations of actions from demonstrations of robot trajectories over its continuous configuration and input spaces.
-However, this has not been demonstrated to be applicable to partially observable or multiagent scenarios.
+These inputs, for a robotic agent, typically correspond to actuator speeds or torques.
+In that case, an action can involve the closed loop control of an agent at a lower level of abstraction (e.g. a navigation action of a mobile robot to a given pose), or it can be a direct, open-loop assignment of real-valued control inputs (e.g. motion in a given direction at a constant speed).
+In other cases, actions can already have an inherently discrete, symbolic form to begin with.
+In human-robot interaction, for example, each step of a communication episode, involving the transmission of text or sound to the user, can be considered as an action.